 Impact of COVID-19 on security officer jobs

 Almost everything that was unfathomable about COVID-19’s impact on workplaces and public spaces brought intense pressures to bear on the security industry.
 Virtually overnight came a cascade of sometimes paradoxical phenomena that no one could see coming.
+Post-pandemic, the market has stabilized, unfortunately in a downward trajectory partly because sice workers have not returned to the office full time.

 Best resume format for a security officer